PattyKat/Team-Stats/README.md

 # Team-Stats
-The Tea Stats porject in Codecademy that uses arrays, objects and getter methods.
+The Team Stats project in Codecademy that uses arrays, objects and getter methods.